-Movies to Watch before you visit Rome
+Movies to Watch before Visiting Rome

 This post contains affiliate links.
 If you click one and make a purchase, I may earn a small commission at no extra cost to you.
-It helps support the site so I can continue to offer great content to you!
+It helps support the site so I can continue to offer you great content!

-Other than checking out fabulous travel blogs and YouTube videos, watching movies filmed at your destination is a great way to get the feel!
-Check out this list of movies filmed in Rome to really get you in the mood for your trip!
+If you’re the kind of traveler who daydreams long before takeoff, other than checking out fabulous travel blogs and YouTube videos, watching movies filmed at your destination is a great way to get the feel!

 Roman Holiday (1953)